emellybmuniz/portfolio-legacy/README.md

 ⚠️ This repository has been discontinued.
 To view the code for the latest and most up-to-date version of my portfolio, visit: github.com/emellybmuniz/portfolio.

-This repository contains the source code for my personal portfolio website.
-It's a fully responsive, single-page application designed to showcase my skills, feature my projects, and provide a way for potential employers and collaborators to connect with me.

 ---
 ### 📋 Index